-- We need a contributors' guide to set expectations for contributing to the project. - Open development doesn't guarantee any pull request made to the project will be approved. - We can't support development code except as necessary to directly support development. - Anyone wishing to develop a new capability (e.g., a physics scheme) in private will need to manage a small amount of complexity in pushing code between different git repositories (private and public).
+- We need a contributors' guide to set expectations for contributing to the project. - Open development doesn't guarantee any pull request made to the project will be approved. - We can't support development code to the community. - Anyone wishing to develop a new capability (e.g., a physics scheme) in private will need to manage a small amount of complexity in pushing code between different git repositories (private and public).

-WRF and CESM are not public, but they may become public in the near future.
+WRF and CESM are not public, but they will likely become public in the near future.